msztolcman/ff/README.md

                           regexp engine)
     -f, --fuzzy           pattern defines only set and order of characters used in filename
-    -l, --regex-multiline
+    -q, --path-search     search in full path, instead of bare name of item -l, --regex-multiline
     -d, --regex-dotall
     -B, --begin           match pattern to begin of item name (ignored in regexp